KhoiVuKha/cppUnitTest/README.md

 $ gcov main.cpp
 File 'main.cpp'
 Lines executed:87.50% of 8
-Creating 'test.cpp.gcov'
+Creating 'main.cpp.gcov'
 ```

 Nice!
 This tells us that we already cover 87.5% of our lines of code.
 Not too bad, but there’s room for improvement.

-The resulting test.cpp.gcov file gives a more detailed breakdown which lines have been executed how many times:
+The resulting main.cpp.gcov file gives a more detailed breakdown which lines have been executed how many times:

 ```
         -:    0:Source:main.cpp